Break-Even Analysis: The Minimum Viable Numerai Model

 Bar chart of profitable model-rounds by era with sample sizes: 69% of 431,225 for rounds 200-400, 50% of 201,202 for rounds 400-600, 64% of 234,619 for rounds 600-800, and 53% of 327,234 for rounds 800+

 The early era (rounds 200-400) was the most profitable: 69% of 431,000 model-round observations posted a positive payout.
-The 400-600 era hit a trough at 50%, essentially a coin flip.
+The 400-600 era hit a trough at 50%, roughly even between positive and negative payouts.
 Rounds 600-800 recovered to 64%, likely reflecting improved model quality and some weaker models exiting.
-The current 800+ era sits at 53% across 327,000 observations.
+The 800+ era sits at 53% across 327,000 observations.

 Profitability rates oscillate with market conditions and meta-model dynamics.
 But the compressed payout factor means absolute NMR earned per positive model-round is far lower than in the 200-400 era.
 A 53% profitability rate at a 0.1 payout factor pays less than 69% at a 0.5 factor.